 For partners I would say try to be patient and understanding.
 That’s very difficult if you are not a guy.
 Not that women cannot be like that, it’s just that for a guy the thought of losing your manhood, or acquiring another, is an end of the world as we know it scenario.
 And remember that your partner will still love you and have loving feelings for you – that includes sexual arousal too! (that doesn’t go away because you have penile cancer – if anything I reckon it increases)– so don’t think that YOU need to call it a day sexually just because your man has some work in progress…

-Orchid also have a National Male Cancer Helpline (Monday and Wednesday) staffed by an Orchid Male Cancer Information Nurse 0808 802 0010 for general concerns.
+Orchid have a National Male Cancer Helpline (Monday, Wednesday and Friday 9.30 am -5.30 pm) staffed by an Orchid Male Cancer Information Nurse 0808 802 0010 for general concerns.

 Check Your Tackle (An Australian Charity)